pritam-shyam/pritam-shyam/README.md

-# 👋 Hi
+# Hi

-I'm a Staff Software Engineer with over 8 years of experience architecting scalable applications, leading engineering teams, and delivering robust, cross-platform solutions.
+I'm a Staff Software Engineer with 8+ years of experience architecting scalable applications, leading engineering teams, and delivering robust, cross-platform solutions.
 I excel in full-stack development, cloud infrastructure, and DevOps, with a particular passion for building intelligent systems integrated with AI and machine learning.

 ## 🌟 What I Do Best:
 - Architecting and implementing scalable, maintainable software solutions